Jirinrin/AYA/README.md

     - neh (neh is showed, meh is hidden)
     - 0 (both meh and neh are hidden)
 - You can supply an argument after either of these commands to specify pictures with what tag you want to move
+- `.reset-tags`: [USE WITH CAUTION] will make sure that files in root folders have no tags and that files in tag folders have the tag that matches their folder.

 ## How to build exe
 - Have pkg installed (`npm install -g pkg`)